 See ‘What do I need to know?’ before applying for a permit.

-Hunters are encouraged to complete the 2023 voluntary hunter survey during the upcoming open season.
+2024 open season hunting permit holders are required to complete the 2024 Hunting Survey within 30 days of the conclusion of the open season.
 This survey provides useful information on the abundance of particular species that can provide indications of waterfowl population and distributions.
 This can provide valuable data to inform the declaration of future open seasons.

 What firearms and shot can I use while quail hunting?